satvik314/ai-mindmaps/README.md

 ## Styling

 The application uses Tailwind CSS for styling, with custom gradients and animations for a modern, engaging look.
+Special attention has been given to color contrast to ensure readability and accessibility:

+- The main content uses dark text on light backgrounds for optimal readability.
+- The mindmap component uses a color scheme that ensures sufficient contrast between nodes and connections.
+- Interactive elements like buttons have distinct hover and active states for better user feedback.

+If you notice any issues with color contrast, please report them in the issues section of this repository.

 ## Error Handling